Things you should know!

 Optic fiber finally arrived in the Ojo valley thanks to a stimulus grant Kit Carson Elec.
 Coop received in 2010.
 Service came to The Ojo in June of 2016 and we offer free wi-fi at the pavilion.
 You can now be comfortable in any weather and take care of your internet related business.

-- New in 2017, The Ojo Rainbow!
-This spectacular bridge spans 67 feet and is now the most direct way from the campground to the pavilion.
-The site was located in April of 2017 and construction began in May.
+- The spectacular Ojo Rainbow spans 67 feet and is now the most direct way from the campground to the pavilion.
+The bridge site was located in April of 2017 and construction began in May of that year.
 The 3 arches were assembled and raised as a single unit on June 28 and the decking was completed on Aug.
 1. You can still use the Ojo Suspension bridge but you are going to love The Rainbow too!

 - 'Unloading Only' parking near the pavilion is designated as an area to unload food from vehicles to the pavilion.
 This parking will accommodate 2 or 3 cars at a time.
 There is no other parking allowed once you drive over the car bridge.